ethereum-optimism/batch-submitter/README.md

 ### Submission

-You test a submission locally against a local Hardhat fork.
+You may test a submission locally against a local Hardhat fork.

 1. Follow the instructions [here](https://github.com/ethereum-optimism/hardhat) to run a Hardhat node.
 2. Change the Batch Submitter `.env` field `L1_NODE_WEB3_URL` to the local Hardhat url.
 Depending on which network you are using, update `ADDRESS_MANAGER_ADDRESS` according to the [Regenesis repo](https://github.com/ethereum-optimism/regenesis).